kumarshantanu/ringbelt/README.md

 ## Rationale

 Ring is a great abstraction and a library, but integrating a web application with Ring takes a lot of plumbing across various concerns.
 In many cases that plumbing is _ad hoc_ and dominates business logic.
-Ringlet offers utility functions to parse requests, generate responses and translate errors between web and non-web layers.
+Ringbelt offers utility functions to parse requests, generate responses and translate errors between web and non-web layers.

 ## Usage

-Clojars coordinates: `[ringlet "0.1.0-SNAPSHOT"]` (Not on Clojars yet)
+Clojars coordinates: `[ringbelt "0.1.0-SNAPSHOT"]` (Not on Clojars yet)

 See [documentation](doc/intro.md) for usage.